How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 - unwanted food products, meant for humans, that are decomposing, mouldy, or toxic

-You can’t make or supply farm animal feed using processed animal protein (PAP) unless:
+You cannot make or supply farm animal feed using processed animal protein (PAP) unless:

 - it comes from non-ruminant animals and you’re feeding it to farmed fish